Amsterdam/design-system/packages/css/src/components/password-input/README.md

    Describe these policies in the [Field](/docs/components-forms-field--docs)’s description as well.
 4. If the password is a numeric PIN, add `inputmode="numeric"`.
    Devices with virtual keyboards then switch to a numeric keypad layout which makes entering the password easier.
-5. Set `autocapitalize="none"`, `autocorrect="off"` and `spellcheck="false"` to stop browsers automatically changing user input.
-   Passwords shouldn’t be checked for spelling or grammar.
-   This may also prevent posting the password to third-party plugins.

 Follow the [guidelines for asking for passwords](https://design-system.service.gov.uk/patterns/passwords/) of the GOV.UK Design System.